 |Level 200 Units (Intermediate)||LAN203: Classical Latin III||LAN204: Classical Latin IV|

-* Students may have the opportunity substitute one of the Level 300 units above with LAN305: The Eternal City – The Poetics and Politics of Space and Language from Paganism to Christianity.
+* Students may have the opportunity substitute one of the Level 300 units above with LAN305: The Eternal City from Paganism to Christianity.
 This unit is based on field learning as it includes excursions to relevant sites of historical significance and is delivered in intensive mode over a three week period in Rome.
 Campion’s Rome School runs every two years, subject to demand.

 Indicative sequence for students specialising in Greek

 |Level 100 Units (Introductory)||GRE101: Classical Greek I||GRE102: Classical Greek II|

 |Level 200 Units (Intermediate)||GRE201: Classical Greek III||GRE202: Classical Greek IV|

 |Level 300 Units (Advanced)||GRE301: The Main Themes of Greek Literature||GRE302: The Genres of Greek Literature|

 Please note that units must be studied sequentially given prerequisite requirements.